ohmyzsh/ohmyzsh/plugins/z/MANUAL.md

     + Temporarily disabling use of `print -v`, which seems to be mangling CJK multibyte strings.
 - July 27, 2021
     + Internal escaping of path names now works with older versions of ZSH.
-    + Zsh-z now detects and discards any incomplete or incorrectly formattted database entries.
+    + Zsh-z now detects and discards any incomplete or incorrectly formatted database entries.
 - July 10, 2021
     + Setting `ZSHZ_TRAILING_SLASH=1` makes it so that a search pattern ending in `/` can match the end of a path; e.g. `z foo/` can match `/path/to/foo`.
 - June 25, 2021